 When young children are told they are moving they often feel scared, frightened and likely feel that their world is collapsing.
 Because a young child’s home is their safety net that they associate with family, love and comfort the thought of it disappearing can be quite frightening.
 Explain to them exactly what will happen, and take the time to read some age-appropriate books about moving together.
 For older children, the thought of leaving their friends, school and teachers and a familiar routine can be just as difficult.
-Below are some tips for moving houses with kids.

 Moving Tips For Kids